After port fraud, China's vast warehouse sector under scrutiny

 As well as potentially benefiting firms owning and operating warehouses, the Qingdao probe has prompted some movement of metal to LME-approved warehouses in locations such as South Korea.

-The LME, which is owned by Hong Kong Exchanges and Clearing Ltd, has approved more than 700 warehouses and storage facilities in about 40 locations globally.
+The LME, which is owned by Hong Kong Exchanges and Clearing Ltd (0388.HK), has approved more than 700 warehouses and storage facilities in about 40 locations globally.

 The exchange is keen to break into the Chinese market, where it is not currently permitted to license warehouses.